Vedparkash5/Teiko-Technical/README.md

 First, I extracted the data from the Database and created two dataframes for each table.
 I added a total_count column for each cell type for each sample.
 Then for each sample, I calculated the relative frequency of each immune cell population as a percentage of the total cell count across all five populations.
 Output is a table with one row per population per sample.

 ### Part 3 — Statistical Analysis
-I compared cell population relative frequencies between responders and non-responders in the melanoma + miraclib + PBMC cohort.<br>
+I compared the cell population relative frequencies between responders and non-responders in the melanoma + miraclib + PBMC cohort.<br>

 **Dataframe Creation**<br>
 I joined the 2 tables by subject and filtered it by the constraints set by Bob.
 Then created a new datafame with the filtered data.<br>